-The combination of trimethoprim with sulfamethoxazole, called cotrimoxazole [co-try-MOX-a-zole], shows greater antimicrobial activity than equivalent quantities of either drug used alone.
+The combination of trimethoprim with sulfamethoxazole, called cotrimoxazole, shows greater antimicrobial activity than equivalent quantities of either drug used alone.

 The combination was selected because of the synergistic activity and the similarity in the half-lives of the two drugs.